Alternate Names: Blackbird Slip, Blackbird Clay, Barnard Clay

 Published chemistries appear to be highly variable.
 We have seen iron amounts as low as 14% and as high as 34% (the other oxides are likewise variable).

-Barnard clay is a silty material with very low plasticity; so low that it is difficult to form test specimens from it in the plastic state (yet the drying shrinkage is around 5.5%!).
+Barnard clay is a silty material with very low plasticity; so low that it is difficult to form test specimens from it in the plastic state (yet the drying shrinkage is around 4%!).
 The material is extremely messy to work with and stains containers and everything it touches.
-There is some variation in the color (and thus of thevfired results of glazes and slips employing it).
+There is some variation in the color (and thus of the fired results of glazes and slips employing it).

-Fired bars are very dark brown at cone 04 proceeding to black at cone 4.
-At cone 6 it is beginning to melt.
-Cone 06 porosity is around 20% but drops sharply to 13% at cone 04 and then to near zero at cone 4 where maximum vitrification is attained (higher firing begins to expand test bars).
-It has a porosity of below 1% and almost 13% fired shrinkage at cone 4.
-At cone 04 the porosity is 13% and fired shrinkage is 7%.
+Fired bars are very dark brown at cone 04 proceeding to black at cone 3 (by cone 6 it is beginning to melt).
+Cone 04 porosity is around 10% but drops sharply to 2% by cone 2 and to near zero by cone 4 (higher firing begins to expand test bars).
+Fired shrinkage is very high at all temperatures (above 10% even at cone 04).

 To duplicate this material the base clay needs to have low plasticity and be high in iron and silica and low in alumina and flux.
 Since iron oxide and silica need to be added flux containing clays could possibly be diluted enough to work.
 If you would like more information please email us and we can give you trial recipes in return for your reports on their testing.